Deadman's Pond on Signal Hill is macabre mystery above St. John's, Newfoundland, Canada.

 The Parks Canada representative at the Visitor Centre convinces us to attend a movie presentation in their small but cozy theater.

 What initially holds low expectation, turns out to be a fascinating and enlightening, 20 minute, historical presentation, hosted conversationally on dual screens, of historical events and life as it was centuries before in St. John's and on Signal Hill.
 Well done and very informative.

-Our next objective is the fabled Deadman's Pond, further down Signal Hill.
-This historical location is beneath the infamous Gibbet Hill Lookout and across Signal Hill Road from the modern and impressive Johnson Geo Centre.
+The next objective is fabled Deadman's Pond, further down Signal Hill.
+This historic location is beneath the infamous Gibbet Hill Lookout and across Signal Hill Road from the modern and impressive Johnson Geo Centre.

-We walk across Signal Hill Road for a scenic walk around Deadman's Pond.
+The walk across Signal Hill Road begins the scenic walk around Deadman's Pond.

-During this short, casual stroll initial intermittent rain turns to sunshine.
-Mélanie and I discover we convert, with the weather, from lethargic, indecisive persons to high-energy, happy and super-productive discovery machines.
-Our next mission for this day is to drive around the perimeter of St. John's Harbour to explore Fort Amherst on the other side of the Narrows.
+The next mission for this day is the drive around the perimeter of St. John's Harbour to explore Fort Amherst on the other side of the Narrows.